keystonejs/keystone-classic/README.md

 The `NODE_ENV` environment variable is used to control template caching and html formatting, and should be set to `production` for production environments.

-### Headless Mode

-You can start Keystone in 'headless' mode if you don't want it to bind routes or initialise the Express app.
-This means you can still use Lists and other Keystone Classes without a web app (e.g. for unit testing).

-Simply set the `headless` config variable to `true`.

 ### Advanced Usage